Head Lice During Pregnancy – Treatment & Preventive Measures

 There are many lice treatments easily available in medical stores.
 However, the only thing to strike most expectant mothers is whether they are safe to use during pregnancy.
 Chemical shampoos may contain pesticides, which have been linked to brain damage and autism in the unborn child if used.
 Therefore, the choice as to how to treat lice is an important one.

-In this article, let us take a look at what lice infestation means, and how it can be treated without bringing about any harm to your child.
+In this article, we will try to answer as many questions expectant mothers may have about lice infestation, what it means, and how it can be treated without bringing about any harm to the unborn child.

-What are Head Lice?
+What Are Head Lice?

-Is it Safe to Use Lice Treatment during Pregnancy?
+Is It Safe to Use Lice Treatment During Pregnancy?

 How to Treat Head Lice in Pregnant Women?

-Most lice shampoos and crème rinses are not very effective, so sprays and lotions are your best bet.
-A 4% Dimethicone lotion has been approved for use by pregnant and breastfeeding women, so you can procure that from the drugstore.
-Even then, make sure to check the label before buying the product, to see if there are any warnings against use by pregnant women.
-You can also consult the doctor if any doubts remain.
+Most lice shampoos and crème rinses are not as effective as the sprays and lotions.
+A 4% Dimethicone lotion has been approved for use by pregnant and breastfeeding women, so you can procure that from the drugstore if it is prescribed by your medical practitioner.
+Even then, make sure to check the label before buying the product to see if there are any warnings for pregnant women.
 You might have to use the product twice so that all the remaining louse eggs after the first usage also get killed.

-Natural Ways to Treat Lice
+Natural Ways to Treat Head Lice

-- Lavender oil, neem oil, eucalyptus oil and clove oil are also great to combat lice infestation.
+- Lavender oil, neem oil, eucalyptus oil, and clove oil are also great to combat lice infestation.

-Tips for Preventing Lice during Pregnancy
+Tips for Preventing Lice During Pregnancy

 - If you observe someone around you scratching their head, take preventive measure at the earliest to stop it from spreading.